ochrons/scalajs-spa-tutorial/doc/en/integrating-javascript-components.md

 for any data structures it may expose.
 This way you can be sure to use it in a type-safe manner.

 In the tutorial we are using [Chart.js](http://www.chartjs.org/) but the same principles apply to practically all JS components out there.
+In your application you might want to use an [existing facade](https://github.com/coreyauger/scalajs-chart) for Chart.js instead of writing your own.

 The Chart.js draws the chart onto a HTML5 canvas and is instantiated by following JavaScript code